 17for label, properties in cases:

-4entire order history table: reject_or_narrowA large data surface isn't automatically a tool.
+4entire release history table: reject_or_narrowA large data surface isn't automatically a tool.
 Narrow it to an authorized query, paginate it, or reject the design.

 Tools, resources, and prompts flow from a server toward a host.
 MCP also defines client features that a server may request after negotiation.
-They are not blanket permissions:
+They aren't blanket permissions:

 |---|---|---|---|